-Additional submission to Council
+Additional advertiser submission to Council

 41. The recommendation will form the main part (together with, for example, the ad, the clearance centre's response to the complaint and any relevant guidance) of the information provided to Council.
-In exceptional circumstances, and at our sole discretion, those that responded to the complaint and are named in the report may be allowed to provide a submission to be placed directly before the Council.
+In exceptional circumstances, and at our sole discretion, advertisers may be allowed to provide a submission to be placed directly before the Council.
 Such a submission shall not introduce any information not previously provided in the course of investigation and will typically be limited to no more than 1,000 words.
 Submissions of greater length may not be considered.